orstavik/JoiEvents/docs/1_Intro/TrueStory_teamCSSvsWebLifecycle.md

 Out from the black corner, Mr. Web Chrontope formally storms out and immediately starts circling the whole arena.
 He is a scary monster that one, black masked, inhumanly fast and with his constant unpredictable motions in seemingly odd directions that just seem utterly impossible to predict.
-Mr. Web Chronotope sure now how to entertain.
+Mr. Web Chronotope sure knows how to entertain.

 ## round one!